-

 Bridge of Hope Hosting (Retired)

-Patrice Gancie, born in New York but almost a life-long DC area resident, spent her career as a community organizer and communications/organizational specialist for nonprofit groups.
-Now retired, she last served for 15 years as director of Cradle of Hope Adoption Center’s Bridge of Hope hosting program, bringing older children from orphanages in Russia, China, Ukraine, and Colombia for visits to the United States to meet potential adoptive families.
-She also worked for many years at the National Education Association at its Maryland and Virginia affiliates.
-Patrice and her husband also lived for several years in Moscow, Russia where she established a cultural center for the expatriate community there.
-As the granddaughter of Sicilian immigrants, she feels a strong connection to every family building a new life in the U.S. She has served on LSSNCA’s Board since May 2022 and as secretary since January 2023.
+Patrice Gancie, born in New York but almost a life-long DC area resident, spent her career as a communications and organizational specialist for nonprofit groups.
+Now retired, she last served for 15 years as director of Cradle of Hope Adoption Center’s Bridge of Hope hosting program, bringing older children from foreign orphanages to the US to meet potential adoptive families.
+She also worked in education organizations for many years.
+As the granddaughter of immigrants, she feels a strong connection to every family building a new life in the U.S. She has served on LSSNCA’s Board since May 2022.

 -